top of page

 How might our nervous systems feel if we weren’t carrying everything alone?
 If co-regulation was available in daily life, not only in scheduled sessions?

-What role does somatic work play in a society that has lost its communal nervous system?
+What role does somatic work play in a society that is starving for communal nervous system resources?
 Is our work a stopgap?
 A bridge?
 A remembering?

-My sense is this: We may not always need therapists, coaches or healers in their current form.
-But for now, in a world this dysregulated, disconnected, and structurally isolating, their presence matters.
+My sense is this: I like the idea of having a compass that is set towards societies that may not always need therapists, coaches or healers in their current form.
+But for now and for the foreseeable long road ahead, in a world this dysregulated, disconnected, and structurally isolating, their presence matters.

 Not as the answer.
 But as a necessary tether until community, land, and collective care can be restored.